elliotclowes/learnt.me/Articles Read/2024-06/Article — Walking three times a week ‘nearly halves’ recurrence of low back pain - Health - The G....md

 Prof Kamila Hawthorne, the chair of the Royal College of GPs in the UK, welcomed the research and said it was “important” the results were “taken onboard as clinical guidance is developed and updated”.

-Dr Athalie Redwood-Brown, a senior lecturer in physical activity and health at Nottingham Trent University, said the findings had “the potential to transform preventive care, offering a scalable solution that could benefit millions”.